GeorgeJJW/cv/README.md

 **Line Supervisor** at **Stella's Cafe & Bakery**
 _2016 - Present_

-* Coordinates with the kitchen manager and other cooks to ensure that food is prepared quickly and to standards during service.
+* Coordinates with the kitchen manager and other staff members to ensure that food items are prepared quickly and to specifications during service.
+* Enforces restaurant's adherence to health codes by closely monitoring food storage conditions and food holding temperatures.
+* Assists the kitchen manager with the control of ticket time, labour, food inventory, and food waste.
+* May also be called upon to receive inventory, perform stock rotation, prepare bulk items for service, maintain kitchen equipment, and train new staff.

-**Line Cook** at **Earls Kitchen + Bar**
+**Expeditor | Line Cook** at **Earls Kitchen + Bar**
 _2013 - 2016_

 * Progressed from a dishwasher to a full-fledged line cook in under one year.
+* Functioned primarily as a caller or as an expeditor, and was responsible for communicating information between the front of house and the back of house to ensure that food items were prepared quickly, to standards, and served to the right tables swiftly during service.
-* Was often called upon to receive inventory, perform stock rotation, prepare bulk items for service, maintain kitchen equipment, and train new staff.
+* May be called upon to receive inventory, perform stock rotation, prepare bulk items for service, and maintain kitchen equipment.

 **Teaching Assistant** at **The University of Winnipeg**
 _2012 - 2013_

 * Evaluated student performance by proctoring exams, grading assignments and exams, recording and tracking individual course grades.
 * Maintained office hours and responded to student inquiries regarding grades and course material as needed.
-* May also be called upon to assist in lectures, such as distributing course material or facilitating in-class discussion groups.
+* May also be called upon to assist in lectures, such as distributing course material or facilitating in-class discussions.

-**Box Office | Guest Services** at **Cineplex Entertainment**
+**Guest Service | Box Office** at **Cineplex Entertainment**
 _2011 - 2013_

-* Provided quality guest services during rush hours of theatre operation.
+* Interacted with guests to ensure a quality theatre experience, and was responsible for addressing guest inquries about movie showtimes, gift card redemption, ticket refund, or other concerns.

 ---